OTCXR: Rethinking Self-supervised Alignment using Optimal Transport for Chest X-ray Analysis: Conclusion

 \section{Conclusion}

-In this work, we introduce OPTiML to enhance the capabilities of the SSL framework.
-The proposed framework demonstrates the effective integration of the OT in SSL to learn dense-semantic invariant features that are critical in medical images.
+In this work, we introduce OTCXR to enhance the capabilities of the SSL framework.
+The proposed framework demonstrates the effective integration of the OT in SSL to learn dense-semantic invariant features critical in CXRs.
 We also proposed a CV-SIM module to refine the dense semantic features from different viewpoints.
-Further, incorporating $var$ and $cov$ regularization terms effectively maintains diversity and removes redundancy.
-Through experimental results, we demonstrate that OPTiML identifies precise pathological regions relevant to the given task.
+Further, the incorporation of $var$ and $cov$ regularization terms is effective in maintaining diversity and removing redundancy.
+Through experimental results, we demonstrate that OTCXR identifies precise pathological regions relevant to the given task.
 These findings emphasize the importance of learning view-invariant features by achieving dense semantic invariance to align the representations in the SSL framework.